morosebose/countries_data/README.md

 # Countries Database

 This project uses the [REST Countries](https://restcountries.com/) API to create a database of all the countries around the world.
 The database is linked to a GUI front-end that allows users to select how they want to view the data of the countries.
-The users will also be able to choose if they want to view the countries by the 6 continents or "Worldwide".
-For example, the user can choose to display the top five countries by population or by area.
-Or the user can choose specific countries to view general information about them...
+The users can also choose if they want to view the countries worldwide or by any of the 7 continents.
+For example, the user can choose to compare the top five countries by population in Europe, or seven countries in South America by area.
+Or the user can choose specific countries worldwide to view general information about them.

-Information for each country includes:
+General information for each country includes:
 - Common name, e.g., Suriname
 - Official name, e.g.,  Republic of Suriname
 - Capital
+- Area in square kilometers
 - Population
 - Currency
 - Continent, etc.